slowernews/slowernews/rationales/index.md

 2022-09-21

-Another point of view that I always have considered but not posted because I couldn't find a good article.
+Another point of view that I always have considered but couldn't find a relevant source to post.

 ### Van life